Meghana-l/Database-Management-Portfolio/ETL_Project/README.md

 ### 📦 ETL Project 2 – Import Export Wizard
 **Business Goal:**
-Transfer customer data from a flat text file into a relational database (`BI_Database`) using the Import-Export Wizard.
+Transfer customer data from a flat text file (Refer - Customers.txt) into a relational database (`BI_Database`) using the Import-Export Wizard.

 **Tasks Used:**
 - Flat File Source